TokenScript-Framework/papers/src/papers/smart-token-paper.md

 To illustrate this point, let's reflect on a case from 2008.
 An author of this paper, while working with the German Chamber of Commerce in China, conceptualised a website named 'OpenBanking'.
 OpenBanking aimed to offer superior functionality to existing banking platforms by integrating with the popular Home Banking Computer Interface, providing users with features not available on their banking platforms, such as expenditure pie charts.

 Despite its open-source nature and advanced features, users were hesitant to input their credentials into OpenBanking.
 Interestingly, these same users had no issues using similar functionalities on open-source desktop software.
 This paradox underscores the importance of trust anchors in user adoption.
 In this case, the recognised trust anchor was the German bank, and without its explicit endorsement, users were reluctant to trust OpenBanking.
+The project closed in the weeks following.
+Google, however was able to do similar things in 2021 with similar prospective[@gpay2021].

 This case study highlights the challenges in establishing new trust anchors and strengthens our argument for the importance of decentralised trust anchors.